saltyorg/docs/docs/advanced/user-crontab-examples.md

+# Example crontab commands

-# Note that this is just some examples, not a list of things that any particular user should have in their crontab
+## Note that these are just some examples, not a list of things that any particular user should have in their crontab

 Nothing in here is a specific recommendation.
 DO NOT copy and paste this with the idea that saltbox team is suggesting that you *should* do all these things.
 They may not work as shown here, depending on your setup.